 Marks will be posted on Grades tab in Canvas as soon as they are available.
-You can review your exam for one week after the grades are released, but correct answers will not be viewable by students.
-You can discuss your marked exams with me and your TA during virtual contact hours (or by appointment).
-We will provide more information on reviewing exams in a live lecture session.
+You can review your exam for one week after the grades are released.
+You can discuss your marked exams with me and your TA during our office hours (or by appointment).

 Missing Exams: If you are aware of scheduled UBC-sanctioned sport, travel, or a religious obligation that conflicts with the date of an exam, you must contact the instructor within the first two weeks of classes so that alternate arrangements can be made.
 It is your responsibility to coordinate with the instructor on a suitable concession within one week of the original exam date (unless your circumstance warrants a longer period).
-If you miss an exam for any other reason, you will receive a "0" on the exam.
+If you miss an exam for any other reason, you will receive a "0".
 Please carefully assess your ability to attend the exams prior to the drop deadlines (check this link for: Course Drop/Withdrawal Dates).